switz/driver/README.md

   });
 ```

-The derived flags are pulled from the state flags.
+The flags are pulled from the state keys.
 You can pass a function (and return any value) or you can pass an object with the state keys, and whatever the current state key is will return that value.

+`isDisabled` above returns a boolean value out of the states, whereas `text` returns a string that corresponds to the currently active state value.

 Here's a simple example of how to use this in React/UI code: